There’s no shame watching some television after the hike - or bailing on yet another museum to stream a good flick.

 One alternative to using a wired HDMI adapter for some Android devices (and Windows laptops) is to use a technology called Miracast, which is essentially a "wireless HDMI" signal for screen mirroring, broadcasting exactly what is on your mobile device screen to your TV over an automatically configured peer-to-peer Wi-Fi channel.

-If you are using Miracast - you ARE using on-device data, and not tethering data.
-This is a great way to avoid tethering data limits.
+If you are using Miracast - you ARE using on-device data, and not hotspot data.
+This is a great way to avoid those data limits.

 Some recent smart TVs have Miracast Screen Mirroring receivers built in - or you can plug in a generic Miracast receiver into an HDMI port on the back of any TV.